CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Network-Time-Protocol-NTP.md

 cumulus@switch:~$ sudo systemctl status -n0 ntp.service
 ```

 If the state is not *Active*, or the alternate configuration file does not appear in the `ntp` command line, it is likely that you made a configuration mistake.
-In this case, correct the mistake and rerun the commands above to verify.
+Correct the mistake and rerun the commands above to verify.

 ## Configure NTP with Authorization Keys